grafana/writers-toolkit/docs/sources/write/shortcodes/index.md

 ## Guide

-The `guide` shortcode embeds a Grot guide into the docs that people can follow to get help and guidance on topics and direction to documentation resources.
+The `guide` shortcode embeds a Grot guide into the documentation that people can follow to get help and guidance on topics and direction to documentation resources.

 ```markdown
 {{</* guide name="<NAME>" title="<TITLE>" text="<TEXT>" button="<BUTTON>" */>}}